 Framework's approach to consultancy is underpinned by our commitment to professionalism, client empowerment, social justice and equity.
 The (current) five members of Framework have developed a common vision that guides our work: 'Framework works for a strong and vibrant civil society which is driving change towards a cohesive, equitable and environmentally sustainable global community'.
 We try to ensure that all our work is aligned with this vision.
+We have worked with an enormous number of clients - big and small.
+Here are some of them.

 To do this we have developed a Theory of Change that explains how our vision shapes our 'Dimensions of Change' and our work priorities; how we work with our clients; and our underpinning values.
-Our values of creativity, integrity and connection are at the heart of our work with clients, with each other, and with the wider world.
+Our values of creativity, integrity and connection are at the heart of our work with clients, with each other, and with the wider world, as you can see in this poster.